material-motion/material-motion/specifications/runtime.md

 ### Actors

-Actors are objects created by a Runtime for the purposes of translating Intention into execution.
+Actors are objects created by a Runtime.
+Actors are expected to translate Intention into execution.

 Learn more about [Actors](actors.md).